openquantumhardware/qick/quick_start/README_general.md

 Changing the password doesn't add significant inconvenience.
 *We strongly recommend that you change this password.*

-The strength and style (random characters, random words, etc.) of the password are up to you based on what is natural to you and your lab group, how secure you need your RFSoC to be, and how dangerous the network environment is.
+Choose the strength and style (random characters, random words, etc.) of the password based on what is natural to you and your lab group, how secure you need your RFSoC to be, and how dangerous the network environment is.
 You should store the password in a secure and resilient way; again this will depend on how your lab group operates, but could mean a lab notebook or a file on a secure shared disk.

 * Choose a new password and make a record of it.